 Automation is an essential part of this synergistic approach to SCM.
 With physical robots at work in its warehousing facilities and software robots streamlining high-volume, repetitive tasks for maximum speed and accuracy, the company has slashed order processing times and created a new paradigm for click-and-ship buying.

 The retail giant’s approach to outsourcing and logistics is another area where efficiency and effectiveness blend.
 With more than 50% of its sales coming from third-party sellers in 2020, Amazon has invested heavily in internal logistics management while simultaneously outsourcing much of its warehousing services.
-The company’s invested in more than 75 fulfilment centres in North America, broken into different classes and zones, and strategically located to provide delivery schedules that meet consumer expectations for availability, shipping, and price, but relies on a massive network of third-party warehouses as well.
+The company’s invested in more than 75 fulfillment centers in North America, broken into different classes and zones, and strategically located to provide delivery schedules that meet consumer expectations for availability, shipping, and price, but relies on a massive network of third-party warehouses as well.

 In addition, Amazon uses data analytics to determine minimum orders for certain goods to keep shipping costs low (for example, a customer ordering a single pen may have to order an additional $15 or $20 worth of other goods to secure free, fast shipping).
 They also encourage consumers to take advantage of incentives like Amazon Delivery Day, offering additional savings for those who are content to wait for all their orders in a given week to arrive the same day.
-In this way, they promote efficiency while still prioritising effectiveness and give customers a variety of satisfying choices that still allow Amazon to reach its goals for operating margins, lead times, etc.
+In this way, they promote efficiency while still prioritizing effectiveness and give customers a variety of satisfying choices that still allow Amazon to reach its goals for operating margins, lead times, etc.

 The company is willing to spend more in some areas to recoup value and savings that more than make up for such strategic investments in the long run through improved efficiency and greater resiliency.